 Youth Minister

-Hunter Myers is the Student Ministry Director at the Cathedral Church of St. Luke & St. Paul in Charleston, SC.
+Hunter is the Student Ministry Director at the Cathedral Church of St. Luke & St. Paul in Charleston, SC.
 He was born in Denver, but grew up in South Carolina.
 He attended Columbia International University where he studied youth ministry, Bible, and philosophy.
 Prior to coming to the Cathedral, Hunter served churches in Irmo and Columbia, SC.
 Hunter is married to Karina, and they live with their son Anthony in North Charleston.
-He is a candidate for holy orders and is pursuing a Masters in Theological Studies at Gordon-Conwell Theological Seminary and Anglican Studies at Nashotah House Theological Seminary.
+He was ordained to the priesthood in early 2026.
+He is pursuing a Masters in Theological Studies at Gordon-Conwell Theological Seminary and Anglican Studies at Nashotah House Theological Seminary.
 Hunter also serves part-time as the Canon for Student Ministry for the Anglican Diocese of South Carolina.

 Logistics